 You MUST have a current photo ID and original NON-laminated social security card to take the NC state exam.
 If you do not have both of these in your hand the day of your state exam CNA test, you forfeit your payment.
 NACES makes you start all over and pay again.
 You will NOT be allowed to show a receipt or a copy of your SS card the day of the state exam.
-You do NOT take the state exam the day of class!

 This is the Frequently Asked Questions "FAQ" Page:

 If you do not find your answer here, please email me for further information...
 PLEASE, READ THIS ENTIRE PAGE.

 CNA = Certified Nursing Assistant (same thing as CNA I )